-Valentines themed books are such a great themed books to add to your little one’s collection.
+Valentines themed books are great themed books to add to your little one’s collection.
 This holiday is a great time to focus on teaching little ones the concept of love, and what that looks like in different scenarios.

 And of course, it’s a great time to remind them how much you love them!
 Without further ado, let’s jump in and check out the books.